 To secure payment card transactions, BigCommerce servers are PCI DSS 3.2 certified at level 1, which protects against credit card data breaches.
 This will help you eliminate the massive cost and hassle of handling compliance yourself.
 In addition, BigCommerce offers apps to prevent fraud purchases and strengthen your security.

 On the other hand, you must take care on your own most of WooCommerce security works.
-First in the list, before starting your business with WooCommerce, you should deliberately choose the hosting provider.
+First on the list, before starting your business with WooCommerce, you should deliberately choose the hosting provider.
 Notably, hosting for WooCommerce is the main security measure in case of attacks.

-With WooCommerce, you’d better keep updating to newest versions to get improved security patches and fix glitches.
-There’s a good news from WooCommerce is that the platform allows you to create two factor authentication.
+With WooCommerce, you’d better keep updating to the newest versions to get improved security patches and fix glitches.
+There’s a good news from WooCommerce is that the platform allows you to create two-factor authentication.
 This feature helps reinforce access to your website and is extremely effective when your password accidentally falls into the hand of strangers.
 Unlike BigCommerce, it’s usual for WooCommerce users to pay for SSL certificate providers to get one.

 With WooCommerce, you will also be responsible for the PCI compliance, however, you can receive advice on this.
 Follow the WooCommerce Docs so you can learn about the requirements to make your website PCI compliant.
 WooCommerce also offers plugins for security works to reinforce every corner of your web store.